Constitution of the Roman Republic: Assembly types

 Roman citizens were organized into three types of voting units: curiae, centuria, and tribus or tribes.
-These corresponded to three different kinds of assemblies: the Curiate Assembly, the Centuriate Assembly, and the Tribal Assembly.
-Each unit (curia, century or tribe) cast one vote before their assembly.
-The majority of individual votes in any century, tribe, or curia decided how that unit voted.
+These corresponded to three different kinds of assemblies: the curiate assembly, the centuriate assembly, and the tribal assembly.
+Each unit (curia, century, or tribe) cast one vote before their assembly.
+The majority of individual votes – all given by male citizens – in any century, tribe, or curia decided how that unit voted.

-In legislative matters, the assemblies very rarely rejected bills put before it, serving more as a legitimising symbol than a deliberative body.
-In the middle republic, only a few bills (most famously, war with Macedon in 200 BC, which was passed when the centuries were recanvassed shortly thereafter) were rejected, mostly due to counter-mobilisation from other politicians out of spite.
-Still in later periods, laws were rejected only rarely and under special circumstances, reflecting division within the elite and resulting mobilisation of opposition.
+In legislative matters, the assemblies very rarely rejected bills put before them, serving more as a legitimising symbol than a deliberative body.
+In the middle republic, only a few bills (most famously, war with Macedon in 200 BC, which was passed when the centuries were recanvassed shortly thereafter) were rejected, mostly due to counter-mobilisation from other politicians.
+In still later periods, laws were rejected only rarely and under special circumstances, reflecting division within the elite and resulting mobilisation of opposition.

+Curiate assembly

-The Curiate assembly (comitia curiata) traditionally dates to the early monarchy, from 30 divisions of the city made by Romulus.
-By the middle Republic, it served only a symbolic purpose.
+The curiate assembly (comitia curiata) traditionally dates to the early monarchy, from 30 divisions of the city made by Romulus.
+By the middle republic, it served only a symbolic purpose.
 At some point, the 30 curiae ceased to actually meet and were instead represented by 30 lictors.
+For religious purposes, it also met as a comitia calata under the presidency of the pontifex maximus.
 This assembly had authority over some elements of family law and ratified the imperium of elected magistrates and promagistrates through a lex curiata de imperio.
-In the realm of family law, it was presided over by the pontifex maximus.
-However, there was considerable debate in the late Republic on whether or not a magistrate's election actually required ratification by the curiae, and by 212 BC, the Senate refrained from enforcing this quirk of precedent.
+However, there was considerable debate in the late republic on whether or not a magistrate's election actually required ratification by the curiae; by the late republic, the effect of the lex curiata de imperio was "obscure".
 Broadly, however, the high degree of abstraction implicit in representing the whole Roman people in 30 lictors displayed the high degree to which Romans accepted all of their assemblies as symbolising the whole people as abstract voting blocks rather than as people directly.